dgquintero/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 - All your Bash script files must be executable
 - The first line of all your Bash scripts should be exactly #!/usr/bin/env ruby
 - All your regex must be built for the Oniguruma library

+here is the Ruby code that you should use, just replace the regexp part, meaning the code in between the //:

+" #!/usr/bin/env ruby
+puts ARGV[0].scan(/127.0.0.[0-9]/).join"